Java (programming language): Automatic memory management

 Garbage collection may happen at any time.
 Ideally, it will occur when a program is idle.
 It is guaranteed to be triggered if there is insufficient free memory on the heap to allocate a new object; this can cause a program to stall momentarily.
-Explicit memory management is not possible in Java.
+Explicit memory management is not possible in Java, however it is possible to manually request that the JVM do garbage collection.

 Java does not support C/C++ style pointer arithmetic, where object addresses can be arithmetically manipulated (e.g. by adding or subtracting an offset).
 This allows the garbage collector to relocate referenced objects and ensures type safety and security.

 As in C++ and some other object-oriented languages, variables of Java's primitive data types are either stored directly in fields (for objects) or on the stack (for methods) rather than on the heap, as is commonly true for non-primitive data types (but see escape analysis).
 This was a conscious decision by Java's designers for performance reasons.

 Java contains multiple types of garbage collectors.
 Since Java 9, HotSpot uses the Garbage First Garbage Collector (G1GC) as the default.
 However, there are also several other garbage collectors that can be used to manage the heap, such as the Z Garbage Collector (ZGC) introduced in Java 11, and Shenandoah GC, introduced in Java 12 but unavailable in Oracle-produced OpenJDK builds.
 Shenandoah is instead available in third-party builds of OpenJDK, such as Eclipse Temurin.
 For most applications in Java, G1GC is sufficient.
 In prior versions of Java, such as Java 8, the Parallel Garbage Collector was used as the default garbage collector.